 When a FortiGate with the

 private-data-encryption setting enabled is added to FortiManager, FortiManager requires the FortiGate encryption key to be entered in FortiManager to successfully install device configuration settings and manage the added FortiGate.
-To know more about adding devices to FortiManager, see the FortiManager Administration Guide on the Docs Library.
+To know more about adding devices to FortiManager, see Add devices.

-- Go to Device Manager.
+- Go to Device Manager > Device & Groups.
 The Device Manager prompts with a Warning dialog that requires the FortiGate encryption key to be entered:

 - Enter the correct encryption key into the Private Data Encryption Key field for each of the listed FortiGates.
 The Warning dialog lists all the FortiGates for which the respective encryption keys are required.